 If you want answers to these questions, keep reading!

 Below, you’ll find our comprehensive guide to flounder and our favorite tips and tricks, all of which are guaranteed to tilt the odds in your favor.

 Table of Contents (clickable)

 The right rod and reel makes a lot of difference when working the bottom for flounder.

 You’ll need a light to medium-light rod with a very sensitive tip--flounder will softly take your bait as often as they’ll hammer it.
 That rod needs enough backbone to handle these hard-fighting fish, but stepping up to a medium power rod just deadens sensitivity too much.

-We’ve reviewed some of our favorite saltwater fishing rods and saltwater combos before, and if you’re looking for a good rod for flounder, it’s a great place to start.
+We’ve reviewed some of our favorite saltwater fishing rods, saltwater fishing reels, and saltwater combos before, and if you’re looking for a good rod for flounder, it’s a great place to start.
 The Cadence C4 combo is very hard to beat if you’re on a tight budget, and I would gladly fish with this tackle on my next trip for flounder.